Two of the most common questions on YouTube’s help forum are

 10.1 YouTube Downloader links (or encouragement to use a downloader)

 It is against YouTube’s terms of service to download videos without authorization.
-Therefore inviting viewers to download your video (in the description, comments or video itself) via a third-party service would be encouraging viewers to violate YouTube’s terms of service.
+Therefore inviting viewers to download your video from YouTube (in the description, comments or video itself) via a third-party service would be encouraging viewers to violate YouTube’s terms of service.
 This falls under the policy on encouraging terms of service violations: https://support.google.com/youtube/answer/2801981

 YouTube does not want its services used to undermine other products.
 Videos involving cracks, cheats and hacks are never a good idea.
 Whether a video with mods is OK mainly depends on the policy of the game or software developer.